+Also you have exposure bracketing, a larger ISO scale and faster start-up, drive and shutter speeds.
 If you are serious about photography and want to enter a new level and/or earn a living, you are going to have to consider a DSLR.

 In my opinion, and that of many forums, photography magazines and other professionals, there really are only a few Semi Professional DSLR’s at this level that make the grade should you be wanting to make a living.
 When I say that I mean for functionality, quality, lens choice and robustness combined.
 For the serious enthusiast that will never want a full kit bag jammed with goodies, the choice is a little wider.

-Other recommended choices include the;
+Other recommended choices of manufacturers include;

-Which Semi Professional DSLR would YOU recommend?
+Which Semi Professional DSLR would I recommend?

 For a serious amateur looking to get started with a semi professional DSLR, I would recommend the Canon EOS 90D or an older Canon EOS 5D Mark II/III.
 All have great features, take the finest lenses and produce good quality prints.